google/copr-sundry/README.md

 ## Motivation

-Projext exists to collect various packages missing from official CentOS and Fedora repositories as well as to backport some of the packages from Fedora to CentOS.
+Project exists to collect various packages missing from official CentOS and Fedora repositories as well as to backport some of the packages from Fedora to CentOS.

 ## Installation